-In the end, an initiative named “Help for Kachin ethnic brothers and sisters living in Kachin refugee camps” participated in the Shwe-da-gon Pagoda Festival.
+In the end, an initiative named “Helping Hands for Kachin ethnic brothers and sisters living in Kachin refugee camps” participated in the Shwe-da-gon Pagoda Festival.
 With the help of cartoons and other means, information about the difficulties of ethnic people who suffered from the impact of Civil War was made public.
 In March 2012, the first group left from Yangon to the Kachin State with donations collected.
 After her return from Japan and the arrival of the clothes donated there, in the end of April, 2012 she travelled to refugee camps in Kachin State with boxes of clothes and money.
 She was accompanied by a magician and other donors.
 When they arrived at the camps, the people were entertained with magic tricks, songs, games and drawing paintings with children.
 The main intention was temporary stress reduction and building mutual respect and confidence.
 According to her interview, she shared her experiences from the feedback of the people in the camps as a means to spread the spirit of mutual understanding and the effect of Civil War.

 c) Contributing to peace building.